ArchontisKostis/myUoMApp/readme.md

 myUoM App is licensed under the **[XXX]()**.
 You are free to use, modify, and distribute this software as long as you include the original copyright notice and license text.

+## **🐞 Report Problems**
+If you encounter any issues while using the app, please let us know by opening an issue on the issues page.
+Please describe the problem you're having in detail, including any error messages or steps to reproduce the issue.
+We'll do our best to resolve the issue as soon as possible.
+Thank you for helping us improve the app!

 ## **📧 Contact**

 If you have any questions or feedback, feel free to reach out to us at [linux-team@uom.edu.gr](mailto:linux-team@uom.edu.gr).
 We would love to hear from you!